 What is IMPRA?

 IMPRA is a non-profit association whose main purpose is to support and promote musicians who identify as women, transgender people and non-binaries who are active in jazz and improvisational music.

 WE WANT TO SEE

 Festival programs, jazz club bookings and live scenes with an even gender distribution and good representation of musicians with different experiences.

 An inclusive and safe music life, free from discrimination and exclusion.

 What does IMPRA do?

-We want to increase awareness of the work that is still required to reach an equal and equal jazz scene in Sweden, by:
+We want to increase awareness of the work that is still required to reach an equal jazz scene in Sweden, by:

 - Make visible, support and act platform for musicians who identify as women, transgender people and non-binaries

 Offer training in gender awareness for those active in the field of music